lienghongky/cxm-vision/README.md

     uv sync
     ```
 3. Prepare your dataset by organizing it in the `datasets/` directory as shown bellow.
+    For full benchmark againt other method download full evaluation set from officail page.

     Below is an example of the dataset structure used in this project:
     ```